sbilly/awesome-security/README.md

 - [Cyclops](https://github.com/v8blink/Chromium-based-XSS-Taint-Tracking) - The Cyclops is a web browser with XSS detection feature, it is chromium-based xss detection that used to find the flows from a source to a sink.
 - [Scanmycode CE (Community Edition)](https://github.com/marcinguy/scanmycode-ce) - Code Scanning/SAST/Static Analysis/Linting using many tools/Scanners with One Report.
 Currently supports: PHP, Java, Scala, Python, Ruby, Javascript, GO, Secret Scanning, Dependency Confusion, Trojan Source, Open Source and Proprietary Checks (total ca. 1000 checks)
 - [recon](https://github.com/rusty-ferris-club/recon) - a fast Rust based CLI that uses SQL to query over files, code, or malware with content classification and processing for security experts
+- [CakeFuzzer](https://github.com/Zigrin-Security/CakeFuzzer) - The ultimate web application security testing tool for CakePHP-based web applications.
+CakeFuzzer employs a predefined set of attacks that are randomly modified before execution.
+Leveraging its deep understanding of the Cake PHP framework, Cake Fuzzer launches attacks on all potential application entry points.

 ### Runtime Application Self-Protection